Diagnosis And Treatment Of Glioblastoma

 What should I expect from this procedure?

-Glioblastomas are a high grade brain tumor, which grow quickly to affect neighbouring brain tissue.
+A glioblastoma is a high-grade brain tumor that grows quickly, affecting neighbouring brain tissue.
 They can arise spontaneously at the grade IV level or develop from a lower grade astrocytoma.

-Treating these tumors is difficult because they are heterogenous i.e., made up of different cells.
+Treating these tumors is difficult because they are heterogenous, that is, made up of different cells.
 Some of these cells react to the treatments and some do not, which subsequently grow further and spread across the brain.
 Hence, the success of the various treatments is short lived.
-Furthermore, as the disease occurs in the brain, there is the added disadvantage of working around the blood brain barrier which severely restricts the kind of medications that can be prescribed.
+Furthermore, as the disease occurs in the brain, there is the added disadvantage of working around the blood-brain barrier which severely restricts the kind of medications that can be prescribed.

-As an end note, the prognosis is mostly dire but in many cases patients may be referred to a clinical trial which could prove to be extremely helpful.
+As an end note, the prognosis is mostly critical but in many cases patients may be referred to a clinical trial, which could prove to be extremely helpful.
 Having family and friends around, keeping up with activities that you enjoy and taking care of your emotions are an integral part of the treatment.

 Scientific advancements: Immunotherapy as a possible treatment for Glioblastoma?